EBPI/ui-workshop/README.md

 # ui-workshop

-This the the repository for the EBPI workshop “Getting started with React” from Squad Engine.
+This the the repository for the EBPI workshop “UI development at EBPI” from The front-end chapter/guild.